-I personally had a run in with WH Smith a year ago when I had researched a specific book I wanted to buy on their website.
+Personally, I had a run in with WH Smith a year ago when I had researched a specific book I wanted to buy on their website.
 I popped down to a local store to buy it and discovered it cost £1 more in-store.
-I explained to them I has just been on their website and it was cheaper and I was told in a deadpan face “that is our online only price”.
+Quickly, I explained to them I had just been on their website and it was cheaper and I was told in a deadpan face “that is our online only price”.

 Dumbfounded, the dialogue continued…

 “Why?
 It is here, in my hand?”

 “But you wouldn’t be having that one sir.
 Our central warehouse would be shipping one out overnight to the store.”

 “But why are you charging me a pound more for me to pick up in the store now when there are no logistics costs involved” (I may have lost her here)…